‘One Piece’ Manga Chapter 864: Luffy’s Chaos And Capone’s Actions Add To Confusion At Sanji-Pudding Wedding

 — MangaFreak (@mangafreakio) May 2, 2017

-Watching all the commotion, Judge Vinsmoke is surprised at the efforts the Straw Hats gang is taking to safe Sanji.
-It is apparent that he is still not aware about the plan to kill his entire family.
+Watching all the commotion, Judge Vinsmoke is surprised at the efforts the Straw Hats gang is taking to save Sanji.
+It is apparent that he is still not aware of the plan to kill his entire family.
 Big Mom’s ministers, on the other hand, are acutely aware of the situation that’s rapidly slipping away from their hands.
 They are aware of Charlotte Linlin’s legendary wrath when things don’t according to her plan.
 Meanwhile, the Yonko is equally upset about the the destruction of the massive wedding cake and Mother Caramel’s photo.

 Expecting a full blown riot, the ministers rush to apprehend or kill the Straw Hats Pirates, but with Jinbei on his side, Luffy isn’t overly concerned.
 Suddenly, Lady Pudding fires a single bullet towards Sanji.
 However, the latter deftly dodges the same.
 Based on Pudding’s expressions and words, it becomes clear she is trying to awaken her inner devil and remind herself that she has to kill Sanji.